kvongrassamy/EconMarketAnalysisAI/README.md

   - Finance
   - Construction
   - Real Estate
-- Economist:  It will take the results from these news articles and provide economic context what might cause these issues or why its an issue in the economy
+- Economist:  It will take the results from the news articles and provide economic context on what might cause these issues or why its an issue in the economy
 - Evaluator:  It will provide information on the industry and review economic textbooks to resolve these issues at a high level